 When such technology is widely used within a company, facilities managers can use facility management software to conduct remote monitoring.

 These are just a handful of the duties that a field service engineer may be responsible for.
-They’d have to come up with a strategy, as well as give support and if required, execution.
+They’re often required to assist in developing sustainment strategies, as well as provide support and if required.

 Of course, companies that employ field service engineers typically provide all necessary support, making the process much easier.